rhish9h/portfolio-backend/README.md

 This is hosted in a distributed manner

 - Frontend - Netlify
-- Backend - Heroku
+- Backend - AWS EC2
-- Database - AWS
+- Database - AWS RDS

 APIs exposed: